arangodb/docs/3.10/analyzers.md

 {% endarangoshexample %}
 {% include arangoshexample.html id=examplevar script=script result=result %}

-Create a collection with coordinates stored in an attribute `location` as separate nested attributes `lat` and `lng`, a `geopoint` Analyzer that specifies the attribute paths to the latitude and longitude attributes (relative to `location` attribute), and a View using the Analyzer.
+Create a collection with coordinate pairs stored in an attribute `location` as separate nested attributes `lat` and `lng`, a `geopoint` Analyzer that specifies the attribute paths to the latitude and longitude attributes (relative to `location` attribute), and a View using the Analyzer.